steveruizok/ActionLayer/readme.md

 ***ActionLayer***
 v0.1, @steveruizok

-An ActionLayer extends Layer, adding properties and functions designed to simplify  managing events.
+An ActionLayer extends Layer, adding properties and functions designed to simplify managing events in Framer.

 ***Installation***
 Download the `ActionLayer.coffee` file and place it in your project's modules folder.